rore/janrain-backplane-2/README20.md

 [ The access token MUST be presented in the header only, for example: `Authorization: Bearer vF9dft4qmT` ]

 * Request parameters: JSON data with a `message` object field of a single backplane message to be posted
+* The channel used in the message MUST have been issued in the scope of an active (non-expired) regular access token.
 * Response body: HTTP status code 201 Created or 403 Forbidden, empty body

   Example request: